MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 ## What is docs-based Q&A skill?

-Setting up Customer Insights - Data with all your data and managing it to stay healthy can be complex at times.
-Copilot in Customer Insights - Data will assist you by providing timely guidance in everyday words that adapts to where you are in your configuration process.
-In addition to this guidance, you can also ask your own questions to help clarify concepts or understand what you need to do next to successfully configure your solution.
+Setting up Customer Insights - Data and managing it can be complex at times.
+Copilot in Customer Insights - Data will assist you by providing timely guidance in everyday words.
+You can ask your own questions to help clarify concepts or understand what you need to do achieve your goals in Customer Insights - Data.

 ## What are capabilities of the docs-based Q&A skill?

-This Copilot skill answers the user's question by using the ["Generative Answers" capability](https://learn.microsoft.com/power-virtual-agents/nlu-boost-conversations#ai-response-generation-training-model-and-usage-notes) .
-The sources used by it are: Product's public documentation, troubleshooting pages and a blogs on how to setup Customer Insights - Data.
+This Copilot capability is to answer user's question by using the ["Generative Answers" service](https://learn.microsoft.com/power-virtual-agents/nlu-boost-conversations#ai-response-generation-training-model-and-usage-notes).
+The answers are based solely on the following public available sources: Product's public documentation, related [troubleshooting pages](https://learn.microsoft.com/troubleshoot/dynamics-365/customer-insights/welcome-customer-insights) and a blogs by the Microsoft team on how to setup Customer Insights - Data.
+These sources are organized as a Bing Search index, which is the reason for Copilot showing the disclaimer about Bing Search being used for certain capabilities.

 ## What is the intended use of the docs-based Q&A skill?

-Users can ask questions about the user experience or capabilities because they want to achieve their goals within Customer insights - Data.
-Any input by user is treated as a question towards our product’s public documentation.
+While working in the Customer Insights - Data app, users can ask questions in writing about the user experience or capabilities.
+Any input by the user is treated as a question towards our product’s public documentation.
+The user is expected to review the answer given using the referenced sources.

 ## How was docs-based Q&A skill evaluated?
 What metrics are used to measure performance?